alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 | **Total** | 44 g |

-Here we go a bit over the 40 g budget, luckily we still have some extra grams from the propulsion department.
+Here we go a bit over the 40 g budget, luckily we still have some extra grams left from the propulsion department.

 ## ⚖️ Total Weight Budget